Hypertrichosis

 diagnosis

-Diagnosis of hypertrichosis is based on medical history, physical examination and, if necessary, genetic testing.
-In the acquired form, it may be necessary to identify the underlying cause, which may require additional investigations.
+The diagnosis of hypertrichosis is based on medical history, a physical examination, and, if necessary, genetic testing.
+In the case of the acquired form, it may be necessary to identify the underlying cause, which may require additional investigations.

 Treatment

-Treatment of hypertrichosis is primarily aimed at improving the cosmetic appearance and, if possible, treating the underlying cause.
-Hair removal or reduction methods include:
+The primary goal of hypertrichosis treatment is to improve cosmetic appearance and, if possible, to treat the underlying cause.
+Methods for hair removal or reduction include:

-• Laser hair removal : Can provide permanent results by destroying hair follicles
+• Laser hair removal : Can deliver permanent results by destroying hair follicles

-• Electrolysis : Another procedure for permanent hair removal by destroying hair follicles with electric current.
+• Electrolysis : Another method for permanent hair removal by destroying the hair follicles with electric current.

 • Drug treatment : In some cases, adjusting medications that cause hypertrichosis can help reduce hair growth.